KyleBenson/ride/README.md

 Make sure to get **Open vSwitch** set up properly too!
 You can install it with Mininet's install script.
-Note that the config.py file contains some reset commands used to clean out and restart OVS between experiment runs: you may wish to change these to e.g. `service ovs-vswitch restart`
+Note that the config.py file contains some reset commands used to clean out and restart OVS between experiment runs: you may wish to change these to e.g. `service ovs-vswitch restart` or `systemctl restart openvswitch-switch`

-You may need to tweak some settings inside config.py e.g. the IP addresses of the Mininet hosts might conflict with your OS's networking configuration esp. if you're running inside a virtual machine.
+You may need to tweak some settings inside config.py e.g. the IP addresses of the Mininet hosts might conflict with your OS's networking configuration esp. if you're running inside a virtual machine that uses a `10.0.*.*` address.

 This repository assumes that the python packages (i.e. folder containing `__init__.py`) within the following repositories are on your PYTHONPATH:
 * [scale_client](https://github.com/KyleBenson/scale_client)